 In the fintech industry, only 1.5% of global private fintech companies are founded solely by women, and a minority are working in the industry.
 [1]

-create a fintech industry that is more diverse and inclusive.
+Although there are ongoing initiatives to tackle these issues, additional efforts are needed to create a fintech industry that is more diverse and inclusive.
 In recent years, there has been a growing recognition of the value of diversity in tech and other industries.
 Today, many companies are actively working to promote more inclusive and diverse work environments.

 There is still a long way to go to achieve gender uniformity in the industry.
 However, with more female-led startups entering the industry, the future of fintech looks bright and inclusive.